 - Happens in Huckleberry Finn.
-The Duke and Dauphin push their luck one too many times, and even Huck feels a bit sorry when he sees them paraded out fully be-feathered.
+The Duke and King push their luck one too many times, and even Huck feels a bit sorry when he sees them paraded out fully be-feathered.

-- The main character witnesses this being done to a few Tories in Johnny Tremaine.
+- The main character witnesses this being done to a few Tories in Johnny Tremain.

 - "What Happened To Charles," one of James Thurber's Fables For Our Time, has the duck Eva, who eavesdrops on every conversation she hears but never gets anything quite right, tarred and UN-feathered after, having mistaken "shod" (having shoes put on one's feet) for "shot" (having a ranged projectile physically fired into one) and spread the (false!) word that the horse Charles has been killed, he turns up very much alive and wearing new horseshoes.

 - In season 22 of The Amazing Race, shemozzle racing in New Zealand involved getting covered in molasses and feathers.